rond04kaegor-code/Debian-OPEN-PROGRAMS-LET-S/README.md

 # ATTENTION!!!!!!!!!!!!!!!!!!!
-**The source code is located in the "debian-opl-src.tar.gz" archive.**
+**The source code is located in the "debian-opl-src.tar.gz" archive in the release.**